Dyschronometria: How Dementia Affects Time Perception

 The Day Hub is a great choice for individuals striving to maintain independence and caregivers wishing for a bit more peace of mind.
 It provides structure and security in the lives of those touched by dementia.

-Experience the difference with Relish’s Day Range
+Stay oriented and in control with Relish’s Day Range

 Navigating distorted time perception becomes more manageable with tools like Relish's Day Range.
 Shop the Relish Day Range today for a reliable companion to help people with dementia keep track of time, manage a routine, and stay independent for longer.